mouseless/baked/docs/architecture/README.md

 ## Feature

 A feature is an ability for a domain logic to use in order to access other software components.
-Different domains require different types of abilities.
 Every feature consists of two parts; abstraction (port) and implementation (adapter).

 ### Abstraction